 The majority of people going on low carb diets are doing so to lose weight.
 In doing so they are also cutting down on all fats.
 This will bring down their purpose.
-In order to lose the weight, the body requires a certain amount of fat.
+In order to lose weight, the body requires a certain amount of fat.
 Essential fatty acids, as the name implies is an essential part of our diets.
 The body does not produce these essential nutrients, so it is mandatory we supply them in our diets.

 Essential fatty acids are found in fish oils, such as salmon, bluefish and other deep-sea fish.
-Vegetable oils and olive oil are another excellent sources of fatty acids, as are fresh fruits, nuts, and avocados.
+Vegetable oils and olive oil are other excellent sources of fatty acids, as are fresh fruits, nuts, and avocados.
 Include animal proteins in your diet at least once or twice a week.
 Trim excess fats from all meats including poultry and lean beef.

 Monitor Your Portions

 It is important to monitor your portion size.
 Restaurants are killing us with kindness.
 The portions have been growing over the years, better to entice more business.
 The individual needs to react in their own best interests, by eating less of these portions.
 Taking home part of that portion can be an answer, and you will have another meal the next day.

 When eating meat or poultry, the portion should be no larger than the size of the palm of your hand.
 With any of the other food accompaniments, they too should be of a portion that can fit in your hand.

 Eating 3 meals daily as we have been taught is not the best way.
 Firstly, do not skip breakfast.
 Doing this will increase your hunger and you will tend to eat more at the next meal.
 Eating 5 or even 6 small meals daily will put less stress on your digestive system.
 Your body will be able to assimilate more nutrients from these smaller meals.